Tuesday, 31 May 2005

 There were other netis to learn like taking strings of clothe, putting them in one side of nose, taking out of the other, swallowing the clothe-strings, meters and meters of it, and then bringing them out again (probably by mouth I think!).
 I never came around to doing those other netis, never progressing beyond the vomiting neti.

-Just writing about it, has brought a bit of nostalgia for healthy vomiting.
+Just writing about it, has brought a bit of nostalgia for some healthy vomiting.
 Wonder if I can try it again one of these days, may be when I am alone at home with only Brando (who I am sure would approve!).

 Wednesday, 25 May 2005